Understanding Chronic Pain

 How is chronic pain treated?

-Because the causes of chronic pain can be complex, it is often difficult to treat.
+Because the causes of pain can be complex, it is often difficult to treat.
 It may take time as well as trial and error to find the right combination of medication and other therapies to bring your pain under control.
 It’s important to find a doctor or pain specialist you trust and to be persistent in order to find the best treatment regimen for you.

 Aren’t most medicines used for chronic pains dangerously addictive?